 - Strong partnerships between families and teachers, and other child-serving professionals: Families and providers working together as a team to provide consistent, nurturing, developmentally appropriate care results in more positive outcomes for children.

-- Collaboration between the fields of early childhood and mental health to optimize positive outcomes: Families, providers, specialists and other community resource professionals share knowledge and work as a team to understand and jointly determine how to best promote children’s healthy social and emotional development.
+- Collaboration between the fields of early childhood and mental health to optimize positive outcomes: Families, providers, specialists and other community resource professionals share knowledge and work as a team to understand and jointly determine how to best promote children’s healthy and social and emotional development.

-DCRC’s strength-based approach is prevention oriented, meaning that it is designed to benefit all children and the families and adults in their lives.
+DCRC’s strength-based approach is prevention-oriented, meaning that it is designed to benefit all children, and the families and adults in their lives.
 Because all children benefit from strong protective factors, and because a child may face increased risk at any time, DCRC emphasizes the importance of building strong protective factors for all children and adults.

-DCRC’s model emphasizes promotion, prevention, and intervention.
-We refer to the supports offered at these three levels as Universal, Targeted, and Expanded.
+DCRC’s model emphasizes promotion, prevention and intervention.
+We refer to the supports offered at these three levels as Universal, Targeted and Expanded.

 For children whose protective factors are typical or strong, Universal strategies appropriate for all children are recommended.
-Universal strategies are implemented with all children in a group and include things like:
+Universal strategies are implemented with all children in a group, and include things like:

-- Speaking positively, ensuring that children feel valued and appreciated and also learn to value and appreciate others.
+- Speaking positively, ensuring that children feel valued and appreciated, and also learn to value and appreciate others.

-- Engaging children in daily routines, activities, and conversations, as appropriate, so that children know they are important members of the community.
+- Engaging children in daily routines, activities and conversations as appropriate, so that children know they are important members of the community.

 - Implementing consistent routines and schedules, helping children feel a sense of trust and security in their lives.

 For children whose protective factors are low, or whose behavioral concerns are high, Targeted strategies are recommended.
 For these children, Universal strategies are essential, but may not be sufficient to strengthen those protective factors that need additional support.
-Targeted strategies are focused on the specific needs of the at-risk child, can be implemented in the home and classroom settings, and may include thing like:
+Targeted strategies are focused on the specific needs of the at-risk child, can be implemented in the home and classroom settings, and may include things like:

 - Breaking a task into small steps: Sometimes a child will be more successful and will follow directions when an adult helps the child understand and follow each step in a task.